ADJUSTABLE RISING RATE FUEL PRESSURE REGULATOR

 Roger

 Depends which fuel injected system you have.
-Here is what they do and can be used for.
+Here is what they do and can be used for on pre-GEMS Rover systems.

 (More than any other single thing about them, the advantage of any FI system is the fine super combustible air/fuel mixture it creates.
-The programming can be great..but it is normally used to obey emission laws and reduce warranty claims rather than produce power.)
+The programming can be great..but in these later days, it is used to obey emission laws and reduce warranty claims rather than produce power.)

 RISING RATE

 At times, in demand situations such as high acceleration, the engine needs more fuel.
 Rather than program a second set of fueling parameters to deal a special situation, one can take another route to the same place by using mechanics rather than ECU programming.
-In this case, these regulators are used.
-By having it react to engine vacuum (hose to the plenum), you can have it increase or decrease the fuel pressure on demand.
-In doing so, you are injecting more fuel though the injector duration remains the same.
+Rising rate regulators are used.
+By having it react to engine vacuum (hose to the plenum), it temporarily increases fuel pressure on demand.
+By doing so, you are injecting more fuel though the injector duration remains the same.
+Most of these devices increases the pressure at a rate higher than the stock regulators do..thereby giving you greater acceleration.

 ADJUSTABLE